Embedding Trajectory for Out-of-Distribution Detection in Mathematical Reasoning: TV Score: Trajectory Volatility Score for OOD Detection

+Finally, we treat the MaDis differences $\left| f(\boldsymbol{y}_l) - f(\boldsymbol{y}_{l-1}) \right|$ between adjacent layer-pairs $l-1$ and $l$ as the adjacent-layer volatility of the new sample, and average all adjacent-layer volatilities as the final trajectory volatility score (TV Score $S$) of this sample:

+The anticipated trend is that when the two adjacent embeddings after MaDis mapping exhibit a greater difference, the embedding change between the two layers is more volatile compared to ID data.
+This enables us to identify new samples with trajectory volatility features that significantly deviate from those of the ID samples, thus increasing the likelihood that they are OOD samples.

-\paragraph{Differential Smoothing (DiSmo).} Outliers in the trajectory may significantly impact feature extraction \citep{laxhammar2013online,liu2020online} then lead to errors.
+Furthermore, as a trajectory, outliers in the trajectory may significantly impact feature extraction \colorcitep{laxhammar2013online,liu2020online}.
 To mitigate this, we explore higher-order differential smoothing techniques to enhance trajectory smoothness.
-We first define the Gaussian distribution difference and embedding difference based on the additivity of the Gaussian distribution as
+We first define the $k$-order embedding $\nabla^k \bm{y}_l$ and Gaussian distribution $\nabla^k \mathcal{G}_l = \nabla^k \mathcal{N}(\bm{\mu}_l, \bm{\Sigma}_l)$ for all $l \leq L-k$ based on the backward difference: \begin{small}